 The radiator support is a metal frame welded to the vehicle that keeps the radiator in place.
 If it's damaged, the radiator will not be stabilized, and your car will overheat.
-If you want to replace your old radiator support, this guide will teach you how.
+If radiator support repair is no longer viable, this guide will teach you how to replace the component.

 What you'll need:

 Step 1: Open your car's hood.
 Then, disable your car's electrical system.
 Use your wrench to unhook the battery's negative or black cable.